Breast hypertrophy: Causes

 The underlying cause of the rapidly growing breast connective tissue, resulting in gigantic proportions, has not been well elucidated.
 However, proposed factors have included increased levels/expression of or heightened sensitivity to certain hormones (e.g., estrogen, progesterone, and prolactin) and/or growth factors (e.g., hepatocyte growth factor, insulin-like growth factor 1, and epidermal growth factor) in the breasts.
 Macromastic breasts are reported to be composed mainly of adipose and fibrous tissue, while glandular tissue remains essentially stable.

 Macromastia occurs in approximately half of women with aromatase excess syndrome (a condition of hyperestrogenism).
-Hyperprolactinemia has been reported as a cause of some cases of macromastia.
-Macromastia has also been associated with hypercalcemia (which is thought to be due to excessive production of parathyroid hormone-related protein) and, rarely, systemic lupus erythematosus and pseudoangiomatous stromal hyperplasia.
+Hyperprolactinaemia has been reported as a cause of some cases of macromastia.
+Macromastia has also been associated with hypercalcaemia (which is thought to be due to excessive production of parathyroid hormone-related protein) and, rarely, systemic lupus erythematosus and pseudoangiomatous stromal hyperplasia.
 It is also notable that approximately two-thirds of women with macromastia are obese.
 Aside from aromatase (as in aromatase excess syndrome), at least two other genetic mutations (one in PTEN) have been implicated in causing macromastia.

 A handful of drugs have been associated with gigantomastia, including penicillamine, bucillamine, neothetazone, ciclosporin, indinavir, and prednisolone.